hardin47/website/Math158/Notes/04b-build.md

 \mbox{full model}:&& E[Y] = \beta_0 + \beta_1 X_1 + \beta_2 X_2 + \beta_3 X_3\\
 \mbox{reduced model}: && E[Y] = \beta_0 + \beta_1 X_1 + \beta_2 X_2 + 47 * X_3\\
 \end{eqnarray*}
-We don't want to find a coefficient for $X_3$, so we simply subtract $47*X_3$ from each Y value:
+We don't want to find a coefficient for $X_3$, so we subtract $47*X_3$ from each Y value:
 \begin{eqnarray*}
 \mbox{reduced model}: && E[Y - 47* X_3] = \beta_0 + \beta_1 X_1 + \beta_2 X_2\\
 \end{eqnarray*}
-Again, the reduced model is simply a specific form of the full model, the two models are nested.
+Again, the reduced model is a specific form of the full model, the two models are nested.
 Using the reformatted data, we run linear models on both the full and reduced models and calculate the F statistic by hand.